usdx-wallet/exchange-api/README.md

 1. Exchange name.
 2. Callback URL.
 USDX Wallet backend will send notifications about transfer transactions to this URL ([see Callback endpoint description](#callback-endpoint)).
+3. Memo regexp (see details in the [Identifiying user transaction](#identifiying-user-transaction)).
+4. Exchange logo (PNG, min 256x256), will be displayed in our mobile wallet.
-3. (Optional).
+5. (Optional).
 The list of exchange IP addresses.
 If specified, USDX Wallet backend will accept requests coming only from these whitelisted IP addresses.

 After registration you will be able to receive USDX/LHT assets on the provided account from users of USDX Wallet as well as send assets from this account to users via USDX Wallet Exchange API.